 The 12 days of Christmas starts today.
 I know the song by the same name first played on the radio the day after Halloween.
 For some cultures, primarily in Europe and Latin America, the first day of Christmas started on December 25 and will end January 5.
 Here in the US, at least in creole Louisiana, the first day starts today, December 26 and will end January 6.

 So what’s up with that song?
 We know it’s about someone getting lots of gifts, especially birds, from their true love.
 A wee research led me to a number of guesses about its origin.
 The earliest written version is from 1780 published as a children’s “memory and forfeits” game much like the game ‘I went to the market and bought’ where players are tasked with remembering and repeating what was said before them.
 Others hypothesize it’s an English Christmas carol, a French folk song from 1770, and even a ‘code’ persecuted English Catholics used to practice their faith back in the 16th-17th centuries.
 A century later it was described as a game played at a Twelfth night celebration.

 Fast forward to the 19th-20th centuries and the parodies ensued.
-If “The 12 Days of Christmas” Happened in Real Life and a very funny video 12 Days of Christmas parody of the Johnston family.
+If “The 12 Days of Christmas” Happened in Real Life is a very funny video and 12 Days of Christmas parody of the Johnston family.